 The word "Gazites" refers to people from Gaza.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "Someone told the people of Gaza" (See: How to Translate Names)